 The Cooper-Young Arboretum project was created by the Cooper-Young Garden Club to encourage community involvement within our own urban forest.
 Our arboretum encompasses trees found in front yards, parks, and schools within our neighborhood.
 Our plan was to bring this arboretum to our neighborhood streets where residents and visitors walk, exercise, shop, dine, and socialize.
 Our desire is to add to our already beautiful canopy of trees, beautify our neighborhood, improve our air quality, and teach our children to love the beauty of nature.
 We will be living in a tree museum.

 The Cooper-Young Arboretum will be supported by the Cooper-Young Garden Club.
 Residents have agreed to maintain and care for their trees listed in the arboretum.
-The Cooper Young Garden Club sponsors a yearly tree fund reimbursement program to add to the list of tree species.
+The

 The Cooper-Young Arboretum is free and open to the public daily.
 Pamphlets may be picked up at the Cooper-Young Community Association office or online at cooperyoung.org.